 Four hiking trails are found in the park:

-- Tow Path - Easy 0.3 Mile (The path continues into Grand Rapids Park)
+- Tow Path — Easy — 0.3 Mile in the park; continues into the village of Grand Rapids

-Under the proper winter conditions, park guests can enjoy ice fishing, sledding, and cross-country skiing.
+Under the proper winter conditions, park guests can enjoy a sled hill in the campground.
+Trails are passable in winter.

 More to Do

-- Swings are located in day-use areas of the park.
+- Archery range in the east side of the park.

 History & Natural Features

 This area was a rich hunting ground for many Native American tribes.
 As settlers moved west, hostilities arose.
 President Washington appointed General Anthony Wayne to lead forces into the area.
 After building Fort Defiance in 1794 at the junction of the Maumee and Auglaize rivers, Wayne advanced down the Maumee Valley.
 At the Battle of Fallen Timbers, Wayne’s troops defeated the Native American warriors commanded by Blue Jacket.
 This battle put an end to 20 years of conflict between the tribes and settlers.

 In the mid-19th century, the canal building era had a great influence on the region.
 The Miami and Erie Canal, which traveled north from Cincinnati, merged with the Wabash and Erie Canal south of Defiance in 1845, linking Cincinnati to Lake Erie.
 The canal influenced development and trade along its route.

 In order to better use the slackwater at the head of the Maumee River near the community of Gilead, a second dam was built by the state in 1845.
 Previously, a smaller dam had been built across part of the river to power a mill.
 The citizens were outraged about the new dam which limited water power to the mill and one night destroyed the dam.
 As a compromise, the Gilead Side Cut Canal was built, connecting Gilead with the Miami and Erie Canal, and a replacement dam was constructed.
 In 1855, the canal port of Gilead was incorporated as Grand Rapids.